hence-io/hence-comp/blogs/Working with Polymer and ES6.md

  these, feel free to skip ahead to the action in [Getting Started](#getting-started)!

 ## Polymer
-Google's' [Polymer Project](https://www.polymer-project.org/1.0/) is a wonderful library helping to propel the adoption of web components into your projects today!
+Google's [Polymer Project](https://www.polymer-project.org/1.0/) is a wonderful library helping to propel the adoption of web components into your projects today!
 While the browsers work to support these natively, Polymer servers as tool to help you build and create custom elements, but it is much more than a polyfill library.